yuichi192168/motoease/README.txt

-# MotoEase :A Client-Focused Web-Based System for Motorcycle Sales and Service
+﻿# MotoEase :A Client-Focused Web-Based System for Motorcycle Sales and Service

 MotoEase is a comprehensive web-based management system designed for Star Honda Calamba, providing end-to-end solutions for motorcycle dealership operations including sales, service management, customer accounts, and administration.

-## 🚀 Quick Start
+## ðŸš€ Quick Start

 ### Prerequisites
 - PHP 7.4+ or PHP 8.0+